maksudmubin/Forecastery_Jetpack_Compose_Clean_Arch_Hilt/README.md

 ## 📱 App Screens & Features

 1. **Home Screen**
    - Location Permission: If location access is required, users are prompted to grant permissions, and if denied, they are shown a custom dialog that directs them to the app settings to enable permissions.
    - Weather Overview: The main screen of the app shows the weather details for the user’s location or a selected district.
 It provides essential information like temperature, humidity, weather conditions, etc., in a clear, easy-to-read format.
    - Search Functionality: Users can search for a specific district to get weather details by tapping the search icon (magnifying glass) at the bottom.
 This opens the Search Screen where users can search and select a district.
    - Pull-to-Refresh: The screen supports pull-to-refresh to fetch the latest weather data.
    - Error Handling: In case of an error while fetching weather data, a dialog is displayed to notify the user of the failure, and retrying is possible.

 2. **Search Screen**
    - District Search: This screen allows users to search for a specific district (e.g., city, town) to get weather information.
 It contains a search bar at the top where users can type in the district name.
    - District List: A list of districts is displayed below the search bar.
 The list is filtered as the user types in the search bar, and it allows selecting a district to view its weather.
    - Current Location Option: The list also includes an option to use the user’s current location for weather details.

 ---

+## 🛡 SOLID Principles in Action

+### Single Responsibility Principle (SRP)
+- **Definition**: A class should have only one reason to change.
+- **Application**:
+  - Each class or component in the architecture has a distinct responsibility:
+    - **ViewModel**: Manages UI-related state and handles user interactions.
+    - **Use Case**: Encapsulates a single piece of business logic (e.g., fetching weather data).
+    - **Repository**: Abstracts data sources and centralizes data handling.
+    - **API**: Handles network communication.
+  - This separation ensures that changes in one layer don’t affect others unnecessarily.

+### Open-Closed Principle (OCP)
+- **Definition**: Software entities should be open for extension but closed for modification.
+- **Application**:
+  - Adding new features (e.g., caching data or a new weather data source) can be done by extending the Repository implementation or introducing a new Use Case without modifying existing code.
+  - The sealed class (e.g., `WeatherState`) for state management allows extending new states without directly altering existing states.

+### Liskov Substitution Principle (LSP)
+- **Definition**: Subtypes must be substitutable for their base types.
+- **Application**:
+  - The `WeatherRepository` interface ensures any implementation (e.g., network-based, local database) can replace the default implementation (`WeatherRepositoryImpl`) without breaking the application logic.
+  - The domain layer depends only on abstractions (e.g., `WeatherRepository`), not concrete implementations.

+### Interface Segregation Principle (ISP)
+- **Definition**: Clients should not be forced to depend on methods they do not use.
+- **Application**:
+  - The `WeatherRepository` interface defines only the specific methods required by the domain layer (e.g., `getWeather()`), avoiding unnecessary methods.
+  - Each layer has its specific responsibilities and interfaces, keeping them focused and minimal.

+### Dependency Inversion Principle (DIP)
+- **Definition**: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+- **Application**:
+  - The ViewModel depends on the Use Case, not the repository directly.
+  - The Use Case depends on the `WeatherRepository` abstraction, not the concrete implementation.
+  - Hilt injects dependencies, ensuring high-level modules are decoupled from low-level details.

+---